drmonkeysee/ecs-scheduler/README.md

 ## Local Setup

-If you want to build or develop against ECS then use the following instructions.
+If you want to build or develop against ECS Scheduler then use the following instructions.

 ### System Requirements